LamiiumH/alx-system_engineering-devops/0x00-shell_basics/README.md

 The fifth script lists even hidden files in long format The sixth script lists all of the above with user ID The seventh creates a new directory in tmp
+The eigth moves a file to another directory